Dental Hygienist Career Overview

 Another crucial preparatory step performed by a dental hygienist is patient screening.
 Through patient screening, a dental hygienist determines whether there is tooth decay or an existing oral disease in the patient’s teeth.

-The screening process takes only a few minutes to complete but is an absolutely crucial step that can never be skipped or overlooked.
+The screening process takes only a few minutes but is a crucial step that can always be noticed.

 Dental Cleaning

 Dental cleaning is one of the most popular tasks a dental hygienist performs.
-In fact, when most people think of dentists and dental hygienists, dental cleaning is what comes to mind.
+When most people think of dentists and dental hygienists, dental cleaning comes to mind.

-It is the process of using tools to remove plaque and stains from a patient’s teeth.
+It uses tools to remove plaque and stains from a patient’s teeth.
 It is also the process through which most preventative measures, such as cavity prevention, are achieved.

 X-Rays

-By taking x-rays, dental health professionals are able to spot problems in their early stages before they develop into serious conditions.
+Dental health professionals can spot problems in their early stages by taking X-rays before they develop into severe conditions.

-Among the dental problems that can be discovered through x-rays are cavities, gum disease, oral infection, and certain kinds of tumors.
+Among the dental problems discovered through X-rays are cavities, gum disease, oral infection, and certain kinds of tumors.

 Preventative Care